bmwcarit/MoCOCrW/doc/examples/example_symm.md

 ```

-## Using authenticated encryption
+## Using Authenticated Encryption

-Authenticated ciphers not only encrypt data but also compute authentication tag over it.
-It allows to detect if data was modified after it was encrypted.
+Authenticated ciphers not only encrypt data but also compute an authentication tag over it.
+It enables the detection of data that was modified after the data was encrypted.

 It is also possible to associate additional unencrypted data with the message.
-The authentication tag will ensure the integrity of both encrypted and unencrypted data in that case.
-This is, e.g., used to protect the integrity of header fields that contain metadata that need to be visible on transport.
+In this case, the authentication tag will ensure the integrity of both encrypted and unencrypted data.
+For instance, this is useful to protect the integrity of header fields that contain meta-data which need to be visible on transport.

 Example below is similar to the previous one but uses authenticated cipher mode GCM.
-After encryption we take computed authentication tag and carry it along with the message for further authentication.
+After encryption, we take the computed authentication tag and carry it along with the message for further authentication.

 ```cpp
 using namespace mococrw;